Blog/AI vs Human Writing

 Conclusion

-ChatGPT will not replace academic writing, because they operate on different vectors.
+ChatGPT will not replace academic writing, because writing in school is about learning how to think – not just producing words.
 The purpose of education remains personal development and self-improvement.
 Information alone isn’t the main point, as it can be found anywhere on the Internet.

 The human of the future is someone who can think critically, be creative, and reflect deeply.
 Education is about shaping minds and teaching us to think clearly.
 AI can help in this process, but it cannot replace humans.